Three Popular Tax Breaks Are Gone for Good in 2026

 For instance, while a married couple with kids might save on income taxes owed with a higher child tax credit, a single filer with no children might not.

 As noted earlier, the child tax credit also has new eligibility rules in the 2026 tax filing season.
 This includes a requirement that qualifying children and at least one parent must have a work-eligible Social Security number.
-As a result, about 2.7 million children who used to qualify for this tax credit may not be eligible next year.
+As a result, about 2.7 million children who used to qualify for this tax credit might not be eligible next year.

 Note: The personal and dependency exemption was subject to AGI phaseouts, and the child tax credit has a modified adjusted gross income (MAGI) phase-out.